How can I help someone else update their record without sharing login credentials?

 Access a record as a trusted individual

-If a user has added you to their ORCID record as a trusted individual, a notification will appear in your ORCID inbox and you will receive an email notification if you have opted to receive notifications about changes to your record.
+If a user adds you to their ORCID record as a trusted individual, a notification will appear in your ORCID inbox and you will receive an email notification if you have opted to receive notifications about changes to your record.

-Once you have been added as a trusted individual, you will see an additional option when you log in to your own ORCID record.
-Under your name you will see the heading Switch account.
+Once you have been added as a trusted individual, you will see an additional option when you log in to your own ORCID record: next your own ORCID iD, you will see the option Switch to another account.